 Designed to assess the student’s general knowledge of clinical psychology and the student’s area of emphasis (child or community).
 The examination is given in two sections.
 One section consists of an examination in the areas represented by the required courses in Clinical Psychology.
 A second section consists of an examination in the student’s area of clinical child or clinical community emphasis.
 An alternative to the Doctoral Candidacy Examination is to complete a major comprehensive review paper based on the literature within an area relevant to the field of Clinical Psychology.
 This paper must be submitted for publication in a peer-reviewed Clinical Psychology journal.

 Formally given to the student who has successfully passed the Doctoral Candidacy Examination; the student has no more than five years from this date to complete requirements for the doctorate or they will be dismissed from the program.

 Registration in course(s) or candidacy continuation required each quarter between admission to candidacy and graduation.

-One-year internship in a facility approved by the director of clinical training.
+One-year supervised internship in an approved doctoral training site.
 Student’s fifth or sixth year in the program is usually the internship year.

 Departmental committee approval and acceptance of topic and outline of dissertation given only after admission to candidacy approved.